tldr-pages/tldr/pdf/README.md

 ## Highlights

-- There are no LaTeX dependencies
+- There are no LaTeX dependencies for generating the PDF.

 - 3 available color-schemes- *Basic*, *Solarized Light* and *Solarized Dark*.
 More can be added easily through CSS.